 You are asked to give back some of your pay

 - Sometimes you may accidentally break something at work, customers may leave without paying, or the cash registers are short.
-Employers can't take money out of your pay to cover this.
+Employers are not allowed to take money out of your pay to cover this.

 You do not get your payslips

-- This means you have no record of the hours you work and how much you get paid.
+- Your payslip is a record of the hours you work and how much you get paid.

-- Make sure you always receive a payslip (hard copy or electronic) within one working day of getting paid.
+- By law, you must always receive a payslip (hard copy or electronic) within one working day of getting paid.